International Study Options

 Semester or Year in Norwich (English)Creative Writing majors (only) may spend a semester or year studying in the highly ranked School of American and English Studies at the University of East Anglia (UEA) in Norwich, England.
 The University of East Anglia's program in creative writing is among the best in the United Kingdom.
 Visiting students can take courses in creative writing, American literature, American studies, English literature, English studies, drama, film studies and English language studies.
 The city of Norwich was recently voted one of Britain's top cities for quality of life.
 London is about two hours away by train and the Norwich Airport has flights to cities in the United Kingdom and continental Europe.
 Students live on campus in university housing.

 Year in ParisUSC is a member of the Sweet Briar Junior Year in France Consortium, which enables USC undergraduates to spend an academic year in Paris, taking courses at the University of Paris and other institutions in the Parisian system of higher education.
 Courses are offered in most areas of the social sciences, the humanities and the arts.
-The year is preceded by a month-long intensive language orientation in the city of Tours.
+The year is preceded by a monthlong intensive language orientation in the city of Tours, and internship opportunities are available in the second semester.
 To apply, students must have completed four semesters of college French or the equivalent.

-Semester in ParisUSC also offers its own fall and spring semester programs in Paris.
+Semester or Year in ParisUSC also offers its own fall, spring and yearlong programs in Paris.
 In addition to French language courses at the Sorbonne, the program offers USC upper-division French courses and English-taught USC courses in art history and international relations.
 Students at an advanced level of French may take one or two courses alongside French university students at the Institut Catholique.
-Courses are available in the following areas: history, civilization, sociology, political science and art history.
+Courses are available in the following areas: history, economics, sociology, political science and art history.
 Program costs include weekend and day excursions to sites of cultural importance, as well as visits connected with individual classes and social activities.
+Students live with French host families.
 Students must have completed two semesters of college-level French.
-Students live with French host families.

 Semester or Year in BerlinIn conjunction with the Institute for the International Education of Students (IES), USC offers a program of study at the IES Center and Humboldt University, perfectly situated for exploring the city.
 Students receive intensive German language instruction during the first three weeks of the program, then enroll for the remainder of the semester at Humboldt University and/or courses offered at the IES Center.
 All courses are taught in German and are available in such disciplines as German economics, history, politics, art history, business, classics, international relations, political science, psychology, religion and sociology.
 Students are housed in private German homes and apartments.
 Students must have completed four semesters of college-level German for the fall and year programs, and five semesters for the spring program.